-Fees for counseling sessions are not cheap and here’s why
+Fees for counseling sessions are not inexpensive and here’s why

 Your life and your relationships are valuable.
 The time, energy, and effort you put into your mental, emotional, and relationship well-being is worth it.